Writing a business plan helps you:

 - If you are considering using a new method, start on a small scale.
 A failed investment in marketing can be costly.

-Through what channels do you reach your end user?
+What channels do you use to reach your end customer?

-- Look at the positive and negative trends in your chosen distribution channel.
+- Look at the positive and negative trends in your chosen distribution channels.

 How do you do your selling?